 This year I transitioned from off -campus retail employment to a job on campus and it’s honestly the best decision I’ve ever made.
 I have gained experience, friendships and more importantly an income.

-The first thing to realise is the sheer number of jobs available on campus for students at UON.
+The first thing to realise is the sheer number of jobs available on campus for students.
 Too many to list, in fact: Project Assistants, Research Assistants, PASS Leaders, Student Engagement Assistants, Residential Mentors, Ambassadors, Receptionists and Content Contributors isn’t even scratching a scratch on the surface.
 There are tons of jobs on campus across many different faculties, and all of them are accessible through the webpage.

 Here are 5 reasons why you should look at getting an on-campus job.

 Put that ‘poor uni student’ stereotype to rest.
 Money is the essential element to a savings account…